asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

   B --> P
 ```

-Below is a example of the `info` object in the AsyncAPI document:
+Below is an example of the `info` object in the AsyncAPI document:
 ```yaml
 asyncapi: 3.0.0
 info: